I researched, bought and installed an electronic front door lock to go with the home automation & security system for under NZ$200 in 2017.

 - Approx NZ$160 landed when I bought it, but I see it has gone up slightly (freight is about $40 of that).
 I see you can get in a silver and bronze colour now.

-- RFID Tag/Card access and PIN access
+- RFID Tag/Card access and PIN access.
+You can get keyring tags or wallet cards in Mifare-1.

 - Physical Key access (this is really for override/emergency access, I’ve never needed to use it)